-The annual inspection onsite was completed on May 24, 2019.
-The annual inspection log and photographs are presented in Appendix B.
+The annual inspection on site was completed on May 18, 2020.
+The annual 2020 inspection log and photographs are presented in Appendix B.

 In summary, no evidence of landfill instability, significant perimeter slope erosion or detrimental settlement was noted.
 The perimeter ditch, perimeter slurry wall, and pumping of water in the SDB appeared to be working as designed and in accordance with recognized and generally accepted good engineering standards except that only one of the three pumps in the SDB pump house was in service.
-Since the inspection was performed, DTE has repaired the pumps and all three pumps are back in service.
+Since the inspection was performed, DTE has indicated that they have repaired or completed pump maintenance and that all three pumps are back in service.